luapower/luapower-all/nw.md

 Get/set the client/frame rect/size in screen coordinates.

-When getting: returns nothing if the window is hidden or minimized.
+When getting: returns nothing if the window is minimized.

 When setting: if any of the arguments is nil or false, it is replaced with the current value of that argument to allow for partial changes.
-Does nothing if the window is hidden, minimized, maximized, or in fullscreen mode.
+Does nothing if the window is minimized, maximized, or in fullscreen mode.

 ### `win/view:to_screen(x, y) -> x, y` <br> `win/view:to_client(x, y) -> x, y`